Real love requires a radical change of conditioning and a giant dose of courage.

 With such an eclectic mix, you’d think there would be more love connections.
 But, having personally observed it for months, I have my doubts.

-The Long Island Sound glistens in the background, mega-mansions with deep green lawns light the coastline across the harbor, and exquisite yachts, having recently arrived from warmer climates, are tied neatly to the dock while their posh owners eat at the 5-star restaurant inside.
+The Long Island Sound glistens in the background, mega-mansions with thick green lawns light the coastline across the harbor, and exquisite yachts, having recently arrived from warmer climates, are tied neatly to the dock while their posh owners eat at the 5-star restaurant inside.

 People drink Prosecco and high-end cocktails around the bar, talking, smiling, nodding.
 Summertime and sunshine beckon people from miles around, dressed in their best to socialize with friend and foe alike.